Aramashot Papayan: Playwrighting

 Papayan soon transitioned from acting to writing and staging plays.
 Of the transition he said, “Although my artistic career as a theatrical artist remained incomplete, you can say that it gave me an important experience for my playwriting career.”
 Through acting he was able to become familiar with plays and the designs of the set.
 He was able to see the inner workings of the theatre as well as its schedule.
 All of this led him to understand and know what the audience expected.
 In 1935, Papayan briefly dabbled into directing at the Batumi Armenian theatre, where he directed the comedy “The Bridal Auction.”
 He also worked at the Armenian Theatre of Krasnadar, staging the play “The Brother” and “Blind Musician” by M. Khochanyan.
 He then went on to work at the Ashtarak Theatre in the 1940s, helping it gain success.

-His nephew, Aram Papayan, often worked with him on these projects, but Aram Papayan's main occupation was a journalist at the “Stalinets” newspaper.
+His nephew, Aram Papayan, often worked with him on these projects, but Aram Papayan's main occupation was a journalist at the "Stalinets" newspaper.

-Ashot Papayan’s career was interrupted by his service in the Great Patriotic War.
+Ashot Papayan's career was interrupted by his service in the Great Patriotic War.
 He served in a military college in Baku, Azerbaijan.
-His nephew served as an deputy editor of the “Zashchitnik Otechestva” newspaper, as well as the “Communist” newspaper.
+His nephew served as a deputy editor of the "Zashchitnik Otechestva" newspaper, as well as the "Communist" newspaper.
 He also worked in the commissariat of Yerevan.
-In 1945, Papayan and Aram reunited, co-writing and staging the play, “The Great Wedding.”
-They had also co-written the plays “Love without Intrigue” and “Lucky Ones,” but the play “The Great Wedding,” shot both of them to stardom.
+In 1945, Papayan and Aram reunited, co-writing and staging the play, "The Great Wedding."
+They had also co-written the plays "Love without Intrigue" and "Lucky Ones," but the play "The Great Wedding," shot both of them to stardom.
 The operetta of the play was composed by the famous musician Vardan Tigranyan.
-Soon after the war ended and “The Great Wedding” met great success, Aram Papayan was killed in an automobile accident.
+Soon after the war ended and "The Great Wedding" met great success, Aram Papayan was killed in an automobile accident.
 Devastated, Ashot Papayan combined his birth name with his nephew's name.
 Since then he was referred to as Aramashot Papayan.
-Years later, in 1970, Paruyr Sevak wrote a tribute article to the late Aram Papayan in the Soviet “Literature Newspaper” titled, “The Dead Don’t Age.”
+Years later, in 1970, Paruyr Sevak wrote a tribute article to the late Aram Papayan in the Soviet "Literature Newspaper" titled, "The Dead Don’t Age.”

 An excerpt of the article states, "Later, a very emotional resurrection took place.
 There was Ashot Papayan and there was Aram Papayan.
 They signed their plays as Ashot And Aram Papayan’s, together.
 The capital And disappeared and the Soviet Armenian genre of playwriting gained a new name.
 Aramashot appeared while erasing the And.
 The younger came first while the older went last.
 By doing this, Aramashot, one of the most famous playwrights of our day, immortalized the memory of his younger brother.
 But brothers aren’t only by blood, in certain instances, there are also brothers by pen.
 Like one of them, I bow my head before the tombstone of my prematurely dead brother by pen."

 Papayan was a member of the USSR Writers Union since 1944.
 He was elected to the board of the Writers Union in 1971 along with Sergo Payazat, Abig Avagyan, Paruyr Sevak, Sero Khanzadyan, Hamo Sahyan and Hrachya Hovhannisyan.